 I help couples and families.
 I like to focus on how psychological challenges evolve within interpersonal systems.

 One of the draws to couples therapy for me is the chance to provide an affirmative, strengths-based, sex-positive, reflective space for couples who want to work on their relationships or contemplate serious marital transition.
 I help couples explore ways of maintaining, invigorating, and re-inventing their partnerships across the lifespan to allow both individuals to thrive.
 I work with same-sex, heterosexual, and mixed orientation couples.

-- Our brains and nervous systems are tribal and deeply interconnected.
+- Our brains and nervous systems are tribal and deeply and implicitly interconnected.

 - We have a deep need for closeness with other people (and other people are the greatest threats we experience).

-- Our past trauma can evolve and heal through healthy, meaningful bonds to others.
+- Our own past trauma can heal through healthy, meaningful bonds to others.

 I believe people can navigate challenging, sometimes emotionally fraught, terrain as a couple more harmoniously when they understand their own brain-heart-gut dialogue and the ways it plays out in relationship and see and hear each other more accurately.

 My office is located in Portland, Oregon, in the lovely Buckman neighborhood near Revolution Hall.
 In a close-in, residential neighborhood just blocks south of East Burnside, ten minutes from downtown, parking is convenient.